WUSTL-Biol4220/home/labs/lab_07.md

 Upon completion, the website will display the query results.
 Scroll down to find the results table.

-Review the top 5 BLAST hits.
+Review the top 5 BLAST hits (use default sorting).
 Create a text file called `part_1_problem_1_answers.txt` that contains answers to these questions:
 1. What range of Total Score values do you see?
 2. What range of E values do you see?
 3. What species does the (input) query sequence probably belong to?